1 Week in Peru: The Best 7-8 Day Itinerary

 You will also see artisans using traditional looms to create beautiful designs.
 This is a great opportunity to support local artisans and learn about the rich cultural heritage of the region.

-Tomorrow: Maras and Moray
+Late Morning: Maras and Moray

 The next stop is the salt mines of Maras, a unique and emblematic place in the Sacred Valley.